margittennosaar/hr-app/README.md

 - Add functionality to edit the role, department, and location within the card.
 - Ensure that department styling updates immediately when editing the department.
 - Optimize the code for readability and efficiency.

+### Step 3

+- Update the project README file to reflect your changes and document any relevant details.
+- Ensure the code is clean, well-commented, and functions as intended.
+- Push your code to GitHub.